Lexeuz/Python-Projects/README.md

 # Python-Projects
-This is a place where I post all the projects I make to improve my skills
+This is a place where I post all the projects I make to improve my skills.